Shop our Editor's Picks for the Season here!

 If you have an awkwardly shaped mould, run hot candle-wax evenly round the inside before pouring in the resin, to ensure an easy release.
 Cellophane, acetate, and waxed paper are all good release materials.

-Glass Fibre Chopped Strand Mat
+Chopped Strand Mat

 When reinforced with glass fibre, resin is strong, flexible and weatherproof, whereas by itself, unless it is in block form, it will break easily.
 When making mats, trays, lampshades, panels or anything with a flat exposed surface, therefore, it is best to reinforce the polyester resin with glass fibre.
 Glass Fibre mat comes in various weights and widths, and can be cut with scissors.